 Designed for use in calm water areas with little to no current.
 Type 1 Turbidity Curtain* is available in several styles, including: Economy Grade, DOT Grade, Contractor Grade, and Geo Curtain.

 Built specifically for conditions with moving water, currents (up to 1 knot) or tides, waves up to two feet, moderate wind.
 Type 2 Turbidity Curtain* is available in DOT grade, HD ((Heavy Duty) Grade, Geo Curtain, and Permeable Grade floating barrier models.

 Type 3 Turbidity Curtain

-See our Triton Turbidity Barrier Comparison Chart for more details.
+See our Turbidity Barrier Comparison Chart for more details.

 *Custom solutions are also available.
-Since GEI Works is the turbidity barrier manufacturer, we can easily and affordably accommodate any specific requirements you may have for your project.
+Since Fire Suppression Tank is the turbidity barrier manufacturer, we can easily and affordably accommodate any specific requirements you may have for your project.